JayPinn-96/GreSQL-pgAdmin4-science_class-/README.md

 - I then increased the page size to fit more data,
 - I created a measure for the amount of parking percentage used, and created a table to put this in, whilst also creating a pie chart that displayed the revenue of each type of hotel,
 - Evidence shows there is nota large need for more parking spaces (2.36% of parking spaces filled on average).

+## Analysis of House Pricing using Python in Jupyter Notebook
+- Imported data regarding house prices and predictor variables into Jupyter Notebook,
+- Used descriptive analysis to describe and cleaned all the data,
+- Converted categorical data to integer columns,
+- Deleted all outliers,
+- Used a correlation matrix to assess for multicollinearity,
+- Conducted multiple linear regression on the predictors and the dependent variable of house prices,